 To the west of the loop was a single road locomotive shed approached over the turntable.
 The goods yard, on the south side of the line west of the station, was approached from the west.

-To the west was the junction for Roslin Colliery.
+To the west was the junction for Roslin Colliery (re-sunk 1903).
+(Roslin box was probably replaced.)

-The station closed in 1933 when the line became one-engine-in-steam and the signal box closed.
+The station closed in 1933 when the line became one-engine-in-steam and the signal box closed in 1934.
 The line west beyond the colliery closed in 1959.
-Complete closure was in 1966.
+Sidings were lifted in 1963.
+Complete closure was in 1969.
+Track remained until 1972.

 Nothing remains on site, it is now a housing estate.
 To the west, where the line passed under the B7006, the bridge has been modified into a culvert style pipe carrying a footpath.